The Truth About Frivolous Tax Arguments - Section I (D to E)

 Nevius v.
 Tomlinson, 113 A.F.T.R.2d (RIA) 2014-1872 (W.D.
 Miss.
-2014) – Nevius argued that IRS summons that were issued without probable cause of warrant violated the Fourth Amendment.
-The court rejected this argument and stated that the “IRS need not meet any standard of probable cause to obtain enforcement of [a] summons.”
+2014) – Nevius argued that IRS summons issued without probable cause of warrant violated the Fourth Amendment.
+The court rejected this argument, stating “IRS need not meet any standard of probable cause to obtain enforcement of [a] summons.”

 Lewis v.
 United States, 109 A.F.T.R.2d (RIA) 2012-1756 (E.D.
-Ca. 2012) – the court rejected Lewis’s argument that summonses sent to third parties violated the Fourth Amendment and held that “summonses issued by the IRS seeking documents in the possession of third-parties do not implicate petitioner's rights under the Fourth Amendment.”
+Ca. 2012) – the court rejected Lewis’s argument that summonses sent to third parties violated the Fourth Amendment, holding that “summonses issued by the IRS seeking documents in the possession of third-parties do not implicate petitioner's rights under the Fourth Amendment.”

 United States v.
 Lund, 108 A.F.T.R.2d (RIA) 2011-7513 (D. Or.
 2011) – Lund argued that IRS summons violated the Fourth Amendment.
-The Court rejected this argument and stated that a summons “is not a per se violation of the Fourth Amendment.”
+The Court rejected this argument, stating that a summons “is not a per se violation of the Fourth Amendment.”